Best Phonics App for Kids in Singapore (2026): K1 & K2 Parent Guide

 Pronunciation: British English (real human recordings)

-MOE alignment: Yes — designed specifically for Singapore kindergarten
+MOE alignment: Yes — built specifically for Singapore kindergarten

-Verdict: The most Singapore-specific option available.
-The free tier gives you enough to evaluate whether it works for your child before committing to a subscription.
+Honestly: It's the most Singapore-specific option out there.
+The free tier gives you enough to know if it works for your kid before paying anything.

 Starfall Learn to Read

-Best for: Building early reading confidence with phonics stories
+Who it's for: Building early reading confidence through stories

 Price: Free with ads; USD 35/year for ad-free